Introduction

 will be caught, even stack dumps when it crashes, sent over the network to display before your eyes, on your computer, while your app is running on your device.
 And this works even for release builds.

-It catches the iOS system logs.
+It also catches the Apple system logs.
 If your device is plugged to your computer with a USB cable and if you have iTunes installed, you can catch the syslogs in glorious ANSI colors.
-This is invaluable to find out what happens when your app refuses to launch (for example, because of an invalid entitlement).
+This is most valuable to find out what happens when your app refuses to launch (for example, because of an invalid entitlement).
 To opt for it, tick the "System logs" checkbox in the debug console's bottom status bar.
 Beware: iOS is a very chatty system.

 Data filtering.
 Say you've enabled all checkboxes and are now receiving encyclopediae of data flooding the console window so fast that you can't read anything.
 Halp.
 You may filter all this garbage to either exclude, or allow, or highlight a character string.
 No less valuable.